kristerw/smtgcc/README.md

 ```
 gcc -O3 -fplugin=smtgcc-tv file.c
 ```
-This plugin checks the IR (Intermediate Representation) before and after each optimization pass and reports an error if the IR after a pass is not a refinement of the input IR (which means the optimized code doesn't do the same thing as the input source code — that is, GCC has miscompiled the program).
-While the tool is somewhat limited, it has already found several bugs in GCC.
+This plugin checks the GCC IR (Intermediate Representation) before and after each optimization pass and reports an error if the IR after a pass is not a refinement of the input IR (i.e., the optimized code does not behave the same as the input source code, indicating that GCC has miscompiled the program).
+While the tool has some limitations, it has already discovered several bugs in GCC.
 A partial list of bugs found includes:
 [106513](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=106513),
 [106523](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=106523),
 [106744](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=106744),